stackb/rules_proto/csharp/README.md

 ~~~

 To remedy this, use --spawn_strategy=standalone for the csharp rules.

+**NOTE 2**: the csharp nuget dependency sha256 values do not appear stable.

 | Rule | Description |
 | ---: | :--- |